 Short Format Daily Radio Show

-If you aren't familiar with the radio show, you can hear one of the twenty shows that we are airing for the month of April right now.
-Just click on the title "Marques De Mores" and be taken back to the Old West.
+If you aren't familiar with the radio show, you can hear one of the twenty-three shows that we are airing for the month of May right now.
+Just click on the title "Judge Isaac Parker" and be taken back to the Old West.
 It has been said of the show that the listener can actually "feel the leather and smell the gun smoke."
 Incidentally, all of the stories take place in the month in which they are aired.

 **These shows will be available for sale in CD format as soon as the month is over.

 If you wish to purchase past Daily shows (in a monthly format) click HERE for more information.

 The April 2017 Daily radio CD is now available!